DBradley27/Kinase-specificity-evolution/README.md

 ## Protein kinase global phylogeny

 The trimmed MSA referred to above was used to generate a maximum likelihood (ML) phylogeny of the 9 opisthokont kinomes that were used for this analysis.
 The ML phylogeny was generated using the RAxML tool; amino acids substitutions were modelled using the LG substitution matrix and a gamma model to account for the heterogeneity of rates between sites.
 A neighbour joining (NJ) generated with the *ape* package in *R* was used as the starting tree.
-The resulting phylogeny is found in the following file:
+The resulting phylogeny is present in the following file:
 ```
 RAxML_bestTree.alcorrect_linsi190_NJ
 ```